Norman Ebbutt: Times reporter

 Later journalist and author Douglas Reed described the article as "a masterpiece of careful political forecasting, based on expert knowledge."
 However, Ebbutt felt his message about the real mood of Germany was not being fully conveyed to the British public, because of The Times and its editor Geoffrey Dawson.
 Dawson was closely allied with Prime Minister Neville Chamberlain, and pushed hard for the Munich Agreement in 1938.
 Candid news reports by Ebbutt from Berlin that warned of warmongering were rewritten in London to support the appeasement policy.
 American William Shirer, a fellow correspondent in Berlin who praised Ebbutt as "by far the best correspondent here", summed up:

 The trouble for Ebbutt was that his newspaper, the most esteemed in England, would not publish much of what he reported.
 The Times in those days was doing its best to appease Hitler and to induce the British government to do likewise.
 The unpleasant truths that Ebbutt telephones nightly to London from Berlin were often kept out of the great newspaper.

 Ebbutt was eventually expelled under a supposed charge of "espionage" in retaliation to the expulsion of three German nationals from England.
 Ebbutt always denied the charge.
 Joseph Goebbels, the propaganda minister, sent a warning to all other foreign journalists not to attend his departure at Berlin station, saying that their presence there would be an unfriendly act.
 Despite these warnings, around fifty people turned up to say goodbye to him, including Shirer, who described Ebbutt as "terribly high-strung, but moved by our sincere...demonstration of farewell."

 After only a month back in England, Norman Ebbutt suffered a severe stroke, which ended his career as a journalist.
 He was 43 years old.

 Later life

 The stroke took Ebbutt's power of speech and writing, and he recovered only slowly and incompletely, cared for by his second wife, Gladys.
-They had difficulty supporting themselves on Ebbutt's meager Times pension, until he received a second pension by the post-war German government as a victim of Nazi persecution.
+They had difficulty supporting themselves on Ebbutt's meagre Times pension, until he received a second pension by the post-war German government as a victim of Nazi persecution.

 Ebbutt died at the age of 74 in 1968.